Rodio346/mythical-javascript/README.md

 > Closure: A closure is a function which captures the environment where it’s defined.
 Further this environment is used for identifier resolution.

+> A closure is a pair consisting of the function code and the environment in which the function is created.

 Concept related with scope chain

 First problem is "Upward funarg problem"<br>